falconry/falcon/docs/user/install.rst

-Apart from the obvious requirement to have a functional compiler toolchain set up with CPython development headers, the only inconvenience of running cythonization on your side is the extra couple of minutes it takes (depending on your hardware; it can take much more on an underpower CI runner, or if you are using emulation to prepare your software for another architecture).
+Apart from the obvious requirement to have a functional compiler toolchain set up with CPython development headers, the only inconvenience of running cythonization on your side is the extra couple of minutes it takes (depending on your hardware; it can take much more on an underpowered CI runner, or if you are using emulation to prepare your software for another architecture).

 Furthermore, you can also cythonize the latest developmental snapshot Falcon